officelearn/azure-docs.sv-se/articles/service-fabric/service-fabric-controlled-chaos.md

 # This map is set by the starter of the Chaos run to optionally store the context about the specific run.
 $context = @{"ReasonForStart" = "Testing"}

+#List of cluster entities to target for Chaos faults.
+$chaosTargetFilter = new-object -TypeName System.Fabric.Chaos.DataStructures.ChaosTargetFilter
+$chaosTargetFilter.NodeTypeInclusionList = new-object -TypeName "System.Collections.Generic.List[String]"

+# All types of faults, restart node, restart code package, restart replica, move primary replica, and move secondary replica will happen
+# for nodes of type 'FrontEndType'
+$chaosTargetFilter.NodeTypeInclusionList.AddRange( [string[]]@("FrontEndType") )
+$chaosTargetFilter.ApplicationInclusionList = new-object -TypeName "System.Collections.Generic.List[String]"

+# In addition to the faults included by nodetypeInclusionList,
+# restart code package, restart replica, move primary replica, move secondary replica faults will happen for 'fabric:/TestApp2'
+# even if a replica or code package from 'fabric:/TestApp2' is residing on a node which is not of type included in nodeypeInclusionList.
+$chaosTargetFilter.ApplicationInclusionList.Add("fabric:/TestApp2")

 Connect-ServiceFabricCluster $clusterConnectionString

 $events = @{}
 $now = [System.DateTime]::UtcNow

-Start-ServiceFabricChaos -TimeToRunMinute $timeToRunMinute -MaxConcurrentFaults $maxConcurrentFaults -MaxClusterStabilizationTimeoutSec $maxClusterStabilizationTimeSecs -EnableMoveReplicaFaults -WaitTimeBetweenIterationsSec $waitTimeBetweenIterationsSec -WaitTimeBetweenFaultsSec $waitTimeBetweenFaultsSec -ClusterHealthPolicy $clusterHealthPolicy
+Start-ServiceFabricChaos -TimeToRunMinute $timeToRunMinute -MaxConcurrentFaults $maxConcurrentFaults -MaxClusterStabilizationTimeoutSec $maxClusterStabilizationTimeSecs -EnableMoveReplicaFaults -WaitTimeBetweenIterationsSec $waitTimeBetweenIterationsSec -WaitTimeBetweenFaultsSec $waitTimeBetweenFaultsSec -ClusterHealthPolicy $clusterHealthPolicy -ChaosTargetFilter $chaosTargetFilter

 while($true)
 {